Has one of your family members experienced a stroke and you’re wondering if you’re at risk?

 If you’re recovering after a stroke, you don’t have to go through recovery without support.

-We can help you get your independence and confidence back.
+At Capitol Physical Therapy, we can help you on your stroke recovery journey and get your independence and confidence back.

 1331 H St NW #200,